particle-iot/docs/src/content/reference/product-lifecycle/long-term-support-lts-releases.md

 Particle manages Device OS releases through defined lifecycle states that reflect a version's maturity, stability, and intended audience.

-This model ensures customers can choose the version that best fits their needs—whether that's early access to new capabilities, or a proven release for long-term production use.
+This model ensures customers can choose the version that best fits their needs, whether that's early access to new capabilities, or a proven release for long-term production use.

 Each release moves through several states as we gain confidence in its performance, based on testing, field metrics, and customer feedback.